jeric-n/Whisperlater/README.md

 # Whisperlater

 **Whisperlater** is a self-hosted, high-performance AI transcription service powered by OpenAI's Whisper `large-v3` model.
-It provides a sleek, dark-themed web interface to transcribe audio and video files with state-of-the-art accuracy, optimized for both clean audio and noisy environments like gaming streams.
+It provides a sleek, dark-themed web interface to transcribe audio and video files with state-of-the-art accuracy, optimized for both clean audio and noisy environments like gaming streams and speeches in public.

 The entire application is containerized with Docker and accelerated by NVIDIA GPUs, making deployment simple and performance incredibly fast.